pravinchandankhede/pravinchandankhede.github.io/_posts/2025-04-20-ModelContextProtocolSimple.md

 ```

 ## Source Code
-You can fine the source code for this project at below location
+You can find the source code for this project at below location

 [Code](https://github.com/pravinchandankhede/agenticai/tree/main/src/model-context-protocol-demo)